truemark/autoalarm/README.md

 #### Default Values and Behaviors:

-By default, anytime a an EC2 instance triggers AutoAlarm, if a prometheus workspaceID is set and instance is reporting to Prometheus, AutoAlarm prefers prometheus and will create prometheus alarms for CPU, Memory, and Storage utilization.
+By default, anytime an EC2 instance triggers AutoAlarm, if a prometheus workspaceID is set and instance is reporting to Prometheus, AutoAlarm prefers prometheus and will create prometheus alarms for CPU, Memory, and Storage utilization.

 If you explicitly want to use CloudWatch alarms for EC2 instances, you can set the `autoalarm:target` tag to `cloudwatch`